-With days to go until the opening ceremony of the Games, the anticipation amongst those staying in central London hotels is continuing to grow, especially about who is going to light the Olympic cauldron.
+With days to go until the opening ceremony of the Games, the anticipation amongst those staying in Boutique Hotels London is continuing to grow, especially about who is going to light the Olympic cauldron.

 There have been a number of suggestions for who should be given the honour.
 Leading up the Games it was thought that it would be five-time gold medallist Sir Steve Redgrave or possibly decathlon legend Daley Thompson.